 Our 3-year-old loved a thrill-seeking ride on a speedboat to some of the island’s most beautiful remote beaches, and we all loved hanging around the private pool at our rural finca that was charmingly rustic.
 (Even if it sometimes smelt a little too strongly of sheep!)

 In short, we loved it.
-And for anyone else planning a trip to Mallorca, I’ve compiled all the places we loved visiting into one handy list.
+And for anyone else planning a trip to Mallorca, I’ve compiled all the best places to visit in Mallorca into one handy list.

 Prettiest places to visit in Mallorca

-Santanyi is a charming, golden-coloured, authentic Mallorcan town with a twice-weekly market that’s worth a visit.
+Santanyi is a charming, golden-coloured, traditional Mallorcan town with a twice-weekly market that’s worth a visit.
 (Santanyi Market is on a Wednesday to Saturday from 9am to 2pm.)

 The first one is El Olivo at Belmond La Residencia, the most sophisticated place to watch sunset over Deia.